pauljonescodes/Rutgers-University-Notes/Computer Science/Programming Languages.md

-Principle of Programming Languages <small>with Professor Louis Steinberg</small> {#principle-of-programming-languages-with-professor-louis-steinberg}
+Principle of Programming Languages <small>with Professor Louis Steinberg</small>
 ================================================================================

-Description {#description}
+Description
 -----------

 The course is aimed at making the student familiar with the general